-In my forty years of counseling couples, there is one phenomenon that never fails to intrigue me.
+In my 40 years of counseling couples, one phenomenon never fails to intrigue me.
 It is how intimate partners, who gave up on their relationship in the past, rekindle their love again later in life.
 When their prior relationship ended, they truly believed that they would never be together again, yet are now back and more in love than they were the first time around.

 The options of finding old loves are much more available today because of the Internet, and people are doing so on a regular basis.
 Having observed many of these rekindled relationships, I have learned that the past just doesn’t ever determine what options may lay ahead for partners who have left a past relationship behind.

 The people who are doing the searching are sometimes currently in established relationships.
 They may be feeling unfulfilled or concerned that there might not be a possible future for their partnership.
 For people between relationships, their searching may be driven by nostalgia, haunting feelings that they left a past relationship prematurely, or being reminded of a past love.
 They begin to wonder and question whether they left that relationship for the wrong reasons.
 What if fate is somehow intervening, and by some miraculous chance, that old lover might be feeling the same way?